Transfer Money

 During these years, there still existed a small black market for currency but the spread between the official rate and the black market rate was negligible compared to now, so foreigners mostly didn’t bother with it.

-One of the first moves of the newly-elected Peronist government return to power in late 2019, was to reinstate the unorthodox currency restrictions, bringing the country is back to the blue dollar‘.
+One of the first moves of the newly-elected Peronist government returned to power in late 2019, was to reinstate the unorthodox currency restrictions, bringing the country is back to the blue dollar‘.

-The restriction on foreign currency makes Argentina a budget destination again as US$1 buys a few hundred pesos.
+The restriction on foreign currency made Argentina a budget destination.

 Save money on atm fees in Argentina